-During the periods ended November 30, 2024 and 2023 funds used for operating activities were spent primarily to administer the Corporation and advance its goals.
+During the nine-month periods ended May 31, 2025 and May 31, 2024 funds used for operating activities were spent primarily to administer the Corporation and advance its goals.

-During the three-month period ended November 30, 2024 and 2023, financing activities consisted in the repayment of lease liabilities for the Blainville and Longueuil leases.
-Also, during the three-month period ended November 30, 2024, the Corporation received the proceeds of a mining tax credit.
+During the nine-month periods ended May 31, 2025 and May 31, 2024, financing activities consisted in the repayment of lease liabilities for the Blainville and Longueuil leases as well as the receipt of a mining tax credit.
+During the comparative period, the issuance of shares following the exercise of stock options was also included in financing activities.

-During the three-month period ended November 30, 2024, investing activities consisted primarily of exploration work for the development of the Corporation's mining properties, the acquisition of fixed assets, the acquisition of a financial asset collateral and the acquisition of an investment offset by the proceeds of an investment sale.
-These activities also involved the disposal of marketable securities.
-During the three-month period ended November 30, 2023, investing activities consisted primarily of exploration work for the development of the Corporation's mining properties, deposits related to exploration and evaluation activities, the acquisition of fixed assets.
-Investing activities also consisted of the transfer of \$2,000,000 from investments account to cash and cash equivalents account, due to their maturity of less than three months.
+During the nine-month period ended May 31, 2025, investing activities consisted primarily of exploration work for the development of the Corporation's mining properties, the acquisition of fixed assets, the disposal of fixed assets for its Longueuil office and the acquisition of an investment offset by the proceeds of an investment sale.
+These activities also involved the disposal of marketable securities and the exercise of warrants of Power Metallic Mines Inc. While during the nine-month period ended May 2024, investing activities consisted primarily of exploration work for the development of the Corporation's mining properties, the acquisition of fixed assets, the acquisition of a financial asset collateral and the acquisition of an investment offset by cashed-in of an investment.